TwigCSFixer/twigcsfixer.github.io/docs/faq.md

 - Symfony
 - Drupal
 - Craft CMS
-- Any custom implementation using Twig 2.0+ or 3.0+
+- Any custom implementation using Twig 3.4+

 ## Usage